Requirements to Practice Law in California

 You can submit your application for Moral Character Determination online at the State Bar of California's website at http://www.calbar.ca.gov/Admissions/Moral-Character.
 The determination process takes a minimum of six months and up to a year or more in some circumstances.
 YOU WANT TO SUBMIT YOUR APPLICATION AS SOON AS POSSIBLE.
 Students are encouraged to use Thanksgiving break as an opportunity to gather the information you will need to complete the application.
 This will include, residence addresses since you turned 18, employers, character witness names, addresses and phone numbers, etc.

 Note: Criminal history is part of the moral character determination, as is your record while at UC Davis.
 If you failed to disclose a misdemeanor or felony during the admission process to Davis, contact Dean Kulwin immediately at 530-752-0243 to set up an appointment to discuss your options.

 Registration and Administration of the MPRE

 The Multistate Professional Responsibility Examination (MPRE) is a sixty question, two-hour and five minute, multiple-choice examination administered three times each year.
-The next administration is November 7th, 2009 and there is one on March 6th, 2010.
-The exam is administered by the National Conference of Bar Examiners through their agent Act, Inc. More information is available at www.act.org/mpre.
+The exam is administered by the National Conference of Bar Examiners.
+More information is available at http://www.ncbex.org/exams/mpre/.